My Forbidden Past: Production

 The film was to star Ann Sheridan.
 Under her contract she had co star approval.
 RKO claimed she refused all the names offered her and thus terminated the contract, replacing her with Ava Gardner.
 Sheridan sued RKO for $350,000.
 The case went to trial and in February 1951 the jury awarded her $55,162, being the minimum amount Sheridan would have earned during filming from April to August 1949 plus $5,162 for costs.
 It was shown that Sheridan would have approved Mitchum as a co star.

 Reception

 The film recorded a loss of $700,000.

+Theatrical run

+According to Stanley Kubrick, his first film, the documentary Day of the Fight, played alongside, My Forbidden Past.